Svanteberg/Virtual-EEG-electrodes/README.md

 ##### [Environments](https://github.com/Svanteberg/Virtual-EEG-electrodes/tree/master/Environments)

-This directory contain four different yml-files of environments that can be tried to possibly make it easier to use the scripts.
+This directory contains four different yml-files of environments that can be tried to possibly make it easier to use the scripts.

 ---